Ex-employment lawyer becomes a careers coach after running her own business

 It wasn’t easy to find premises and setting up the systems was challenging, but we didn’t dwell on the risk.
 Instead we were aware of it but also confident in our joint ability and both really keen.
 We felt it was the right time and that if we didn’t take the opportunity then, we never would.
 We expanded the business, had our families, did a lot of deals and worked very hard, the reward for which was autonomy and a tremendous buzz.

-However, we had to deal with a lot of very tedious paperwork as we weren’t big enough to have departments to take care of this and we did have to make some personal sacrifices.
-For example we both only took 3m maternity for our children, but when the market was quiet, we could be flexible in a way that wouldn’t have been possible had we been employed.
+However, we had to deal with a lot of very tedious admin as we weren’t big enough to have departments to take care of this and we did have to make some personal sacrifices.
+For example we both only took 3 months maternity leave for each of our children, but when the market was quiet, we could be flexible in a way that wouldn’t have been possible had we been employed.

 mtl: Why did you pull out of Graham Gill and why did you go into career consultancy?

 Karen: After 18 years I wanted a fresh challenge and something stimulating that would build on my two previous careers.
 I sold my share in the business and stayed part-time to ease my way out.
 I took some time out to think about what to do next and to look at my skills, values and experience.
-I wanted to do something within a legal framework but focusing more on the bits I really enjoyed, which included moving people forwards in their careers.
-In recruitment you have certain roles to fill but people have to fit within them and you can’t always do this.
-As a career coach, you can work in a much broader sense and support them in a more general journey.
+I wanted to do something within a legal framework but focusing more on the parts I really enjoyed, which included helping people move forwards in their careers.
+In recruitment you have a role to fill but people have to fit within the criteria for the role or you can’t really be of help to them.
+As a career coach, I work with individuals in a much broader sense and support them in a more general journey.
+I have no agenda other than to assist our clients in achieving clarity around their career goals and helping them get to where they want to be.

 During my time out after Graham Gill, I spoke to a friend who was a lawyer and who had seen a careers coach, which she had found really useful.
 Looking back, I thought I could have done with some outside assistance at the point that I switched from law to recruitment.
-I also realised that the skills I’d acquired through law, recruitment, running my own business and volunteering as a Samaritan, would be very useful for this line of work.
+I also realised that the skills I’d acquired through law, recruitment, running my own business and volunteering as a Samaritan, would be very useful in career coaching.

 mtl: How do you approach your role as a career coach?

 Karen: I take a pragmatic approach, which is tailored to individuals.
-Some people have strong ideas about what they think they want to do and just need some support while they do it or perhaps some interview coaching or help with their CV.
+Some clients have clear ideas about what they want to do and need some support and practical assistance while they explore the options as well as, say, interview coaching, assistance with their CV or building up their networks.
 Others are at a real crossroads and just know they are unhappy and don’t know how to move on.
-I help them to work out what they enjoy doing, what their values are and where they want to be in life.
-This can be at all levels, from trainee through to partner.
+I can help them to recognise what motivates them, what their values are and where they want to be in life.
+This can happen at all levels, from trainee through to partner.

-We talk through what the client wants, what has shaped them so far and explore how they can move into the future and find something fulfilling.
-Obviously it is never a matter of what I think.
-It is my role to draw out what the client really thinks and this is what marks me out from a recruiter who puts someone forward for something they think a particular candidate should do.
-Counseling and coaching are more about active listening and asking sensible questions to help clients discover who they are and what makes them tick.
+We talk through what has shaped them so far and explore how they can move into the future and find a fulfilling career.
+Obviously it is not a matter of imposing what I think.
+It is my role to draw out what is important to each client and this is what marks me out from a recruiter who puts someone forward for something they think a particular candidate should do.
+Coaching goes much deeper to help clients discover who they are and what makes them tick.

 I am really happy being a careers consultant and am planning for it to be my last career!
-It ticks all the boxes, as it is stimulating, challenging, fulfilling and I find lawyers fascinating, partly because there are so many stages in the legal career to look at and also because I know the sector so well.
-I enjoy the way I work which involves preparing sessions and writing them up afterwards, which I can do in the office or at home and then meeting people one on one.
-Each day is different and has the degree of autonomy that I want and need.
+It ticks all the boxes, as it is stimulating, challenging, fulfilling and I find lawyers fascinating, partly because the law is a great platform, there are so many career options, and also because I know the sector so well.
+I enjoy the way I work which involves a mix of client meetings, intensive preparation, sharing professional development with colleagues and follow up work.
+Each day is different and has the degree of autonomy and client contact that I want and need.

 mtl: We’ve always been a bit suspicious of packages with large fees that you have to sign up for?
-How does Career Balance structure their pricing?
+How do you structure your pricing?

 mtl: Do you have any personal tips for career changers?

 Karen: Don’t regret your legal experience even if you didn’t or don’t enjoy being a lawyer.
-It is a marvelous stepping stone and you learn lots of useful skills.
-If you are really not happy, find yourself dreading work and you think it is the law itself rather than the firm, then do something about it or make some steps towards doing something.
+It is a marvellous stepping stone and you acquire many useful skills.
+If you are really not happy, find yourself dreading work and you think it is the law itself rather than the firm you work in, then do something about it or make some steps towards doing something.
 Nothing is impossible if you really want it to happen.

 I think that law has high rewards but is hugely demanding, whether you are working for a magic circle firm or trying to run a high street practice.
 It is still not great for women, though better than it used to be.
 I didn’t want to get to the stage of hating law myself as I could see the impact that it would have on my personal life.
-Running my own business was also very demanding but the autonomy was a huge plus and the boring aspects were set off by the fact that I partly owned the business and wasn’t being dictated to by anyone.
+Running my own business was also very demanding but the autonomy was a huge plus and the boring aspects were set off by the fact that I partly owned the business.
 The fact that everything was down to me was motivation to get through the tough times.
+I have been through two major career changes and there is life and a fulfilling career out the other side!

 mtl: Thanks for your time Karen.